ysaito2/blog/Interests.markdown

 - tried integrating with reinforcement learning, but since game engines are **not reproducable** every simulation, it cannot be used for QA testing of vision-based AI models
 - pro
     - fun to play around with
-    - it could lead to large expansion of economy with digital overlaying reality
+    - it could lead to expansion of economy with digital overlaying reality
 - con
     - pretty tedious
     - metaverse is a long time away